About MSA Senate

-The Legislative Branch of MSA is the Senate, which consists of 71 elected student senators and headed by the Senate Speaker.
+The Legislative Branch of MSA is the Senate, which consists of 81 student senators, with 9 seats designated for joint session organizations, and headed by the Senate Speaker.
 Internally, the Senate serves as a check to the executive and judicial branches by creating policies, rules, and regulations that guide the operations of MSA.
 Externally, the Senate represents the interest of the student body within the University and around the Mizzou community through several means including collaborating with other entities and the creation of resolutions.

 Each of MSA’s six Senate Committees is charged with a specific area of student life or MSA.
 All Senators are voting members of a committee, and meetings are open to the public.
 Committees are presented bills which must be voted through before being brought to full Senate.